Wilmington-Friends-Robotics/FtcRobotController/doc/state-machine-task-plan.md

 # Change Rule
 Whenever code changes are made, run the project build immediately; if it fails, fix the issues and rebuild until it succeeds.

+# Team Context
+- This code is only to be used by our FTC team
+- Legacy op modes from previous seasons are for reference only—new TeleOp and autonomous routines will be authored specifically for this field-localized system.

 # Pinpoint Localizer Integration Plan

 ## Step 1: Baseline Assessment